 All BART service ends at midnight and resumes at 4 a.m. on weekdays, 6 a.m. on Saturdays, and 8 a.m. on Sundays except when special operating hours are in effect for events, etc.

-Please note, starting in summer 2020, select stations will only offer the Clipper Card option for fare purchase.
-These stations include Embarcadero and Powell Street in downtown San Francisco, 19th Street in Oakland, and Downtown Berkeley.
+Please note, select stations will only offer the Clipper Card option for fare purchase.
+These stations include Embarcadero and Powell Street in downtown San Francisco, 19th Street in Oakland, Downtown Berkeley, and, begininng April 20 2020, San Francisco International Airport (SFO).
 Clipper Cards ($3 initial purchase surcharge) are reusable and re-loadable, and offer savings with a $.50 discount on one-way fares compared to paper ticket use.
 For more information on the conversion to Clipper Card, visit BART online.